Confirm EN 10204 3.1 wording during RFQ review

 BLD Forge Direct

-MTC 3.1 Guide for Forged Flange Buyers
+MTC 3.1 Guide for Forged Flange RFQs

 MTC 3.1 requirements should be included in the RFQ so material traceability, heat treatment records, test results and inspection documents are aligned before price and lead time are confirmed.

-Summary for Buyers
+Summary

 MTC 3.1 requirements should be included in the RFQ so material traceability, heat treatment records, test results and inspection documents are aligned before price and lead time are confirmed.